 Oculus Keys are 25-letter-long download codes that you can generate as needed.
-Once you are granted the ability to generate Oculus Keys, generating and distributing the key allows users to download your app by entering the key into the Redeem Code section in the Oculus app.
+Once you are granted the ability to generate Oculus Keys, generating and distributing the key allows users to download your app or in-app purchase items by entering the key into the Redeem Code section in the Oculus app.
 You may distribute the keys however you like, sell them, give them away, or print them out and distributing them offline.
 Keys can be useful, for instance, for giving out review copies to media.

 You can request to distribute an app only through keys and not through the store.
 This is useful for enterprise-use apps, apps intended for attendees of a certain event, or other apps that require limited availability.
 You can request for keys-only reviews by going to your app dashboard and entering “Please review for keys only” in the Message For Reviewers text field before submitting.

 In some instances, apps that do not meet our technical or quality standards are also designated as “keys only” applications.
 In these cases, we encourage you to use keys to solicit additional user feedback and further test their VR application before resubmitting for review.